mrstjuste/mrstjuste/README.md

 I'm currently working on a Project/Product Management Website to streamline collaboration and task tracking for teams.
 A fun fact about me is that I was a college quarterback at Monroe College, where I honed discipline, teamwork, and leadership skills that now guide me in my software development projects.<br>

 # I’m currently working on:
-<br><br>Advancing my skills in backend development and data management.
+Advancing my skills in backend development and data management.
 Expanding the feature set of my current projects to improve user experience. 🤝 I’m looking to collaborate on:<br><br>Projects related to AI, web development, and impactful technologies that solve real-world problems.

 # 🌱 I’m currently learning:
 Advanced machine learning techniques for predictive analytics.
 Full-stack development tools and frameworks to build scalable applications.